taisiiap/Yandex_Practicum_course_projects/12_bank_churn_rate_reasons_analysis_final_project/README.md

 Recommendations

 Clients with 1 banking product churn more often, which means that the number of products that the client uses constantly needs to be increased.
 If the customer only has a debit card, offer a free credit card for the first year.
 Middle-aged people from 42 to 50 can be offered to open an investment account on favorable terms and donate shares, since these are still working people with large savings.
+Increase the cashback on all cards for a month for "female" categories.
+Or add a new credit card with an elegant design and increased cashback for purchases in beauty and health stores.
+And so ...
+I would encourage women to take out loans for their business or use an online bank for small businesses, but this is not related to gender.

 ## Company profile:
 bank